 Generalized Parks Township Formation Geology Illustration

 In learning about local geology and formations, it can be confusing to visualize how the formations lie.
-The map above is an attempt to do just that.
-My original map had flat formations however an expert in state geology provided a better version for me.
+The map above is an attempt to do that.
+My original map had flat formations but an expert in state geology provided a better version for me.
 While sedimentary rocks typically form in water, the terrain varies.
 Erosion is one factor, generally being responsible for all the dips in the terrain of the map.
-Another is flow of water over time, where meandering rivers and streams can erode or deposit different thickness of material over millions of years.
+Another is the flow of water over time, where meandering rivers and streams can erode or deposit different thicknesses of material over millions of years.

-The dips in the formations are caused by local synclines and anticlines.
+The dips in the formations are due to local synclines and anticlines.
 These are folds in the local formations that have them rising and dipping.
 You can not find a rock outcrop at 900 feet, and expect it to be the same a few miles down the road at the same elevation.

 Most of the exposed sediment was laid in Parks Township during the Carboniferous, which ended 298 million years ago.
 As the underlying lands were left dry and the seas retreated, the land started to erode.
 I am not sure how high the land may have once been, I don’t believe there is any research that has defined erosion rates.
 That is why you won’t find rocks with dinosaurs anywhere near Parks, there wasn’t any new land being laid down during the age of the dinosaurs, 252 million to 66 million years ago.